Recruitment privacy statement

-We may also share your personal data to third parties outside of our corporate group for the following purposes:
+We may also share your personal information with third parties outside of our corporate group for the following purposes:

 - if we sell any of our business or assets, in which case we may disclose your personal data to the prospective buyer for due diligence purposes;

-- if we are acquired by a third party, in which case personal data held by us about you will be disclosed to the third party buyer;
+- if we are acquired by a third party, in which case personal information held by us about you will be disclosed to the third party buyer;

 - to comply with regulatory obligations we may share your details with local regulators;

 - to third parties that help us conduct pre-employment screenings; and